cosminadrianpopescu/azul/api.md

 Toggle the current session in nested mode.
-This means that until this function is called again, all the keys are passed down to the terminal, to the next `azul` session that can catch them.
+This means that until this function is called again, all the keys are passed down to the terminal, to the next `vesper` session that can catch them.

 #### position_current_float